Amirle9/LockerStockerMobileApp/README.md

 * Open Visual Studio
 * Click on "Clone a repository"
 * Copy & paste the link https://github.com/Amirle9/LockerStockerMobileApp.git and click on "Clone"
-* Run the app through an Android emulator or an Android phone
+* Run the app on an Android emulator or an Android phone

 ## Project Team